-Pentax MZ-50, also known as the Pentax ZX-50, is a K-mount autofocus SLR produced by Pentax in 1997.
-Ideal for those who are new to SLR photography.
+The Pentax MZ-50, also known as the Pentax ZX-50, was a K-mount autofocus SLR produced by Pentax in 1997.
+It's an ideal camera for those who are new to SLR photography.

-The Pentax MZ-50 is compact and light weight autofocus SLR and back in the 90’s it was said to have had a “broad range of advanced technologies”.
+The MZ-50 is a compact and lightweight autofocus SLR and back in the 90s, it was said to have had a “broad range of advanced technologies”.
 The MZ-50 has some issues with the autofocus, which seems to be a common fault with this camera.
-The main problem is when using the autofocus mode it has some trouble focusing properly, however this could simply be fixed by switching to the manual focus option.
+The main problem is when using the autofocus mode, it has some trouble focusing properly.
+However, this could simply be fixed by switching to the manual focus option.

-Putting the issues with the autofocus aside.
-When it comes to the photos that are produced with this camera, I have always been quite impressed with the results.
-The MZ-50 takes the standard 35mm film and through experimenting with different films I have found it be a versatile camera.
+Putting the issues with the autofocus aside, I have always been quite impressed with the results I got with this camera.
+The MZ-50 takes the standard 35 mm film and through experimenting with different films, I have found it be a versatile camera.

 The MZ-50 is a great camera for those who are starting out with a film SLR.
-It is functional and uncomplicated making it easy to use for beginners.
-Another added bonus is these days you can pick one up online for around $20.
+It is functional and uncomplicated, making it easy to use for beginners.
+Another added bonus is that you can pick one up online for around 20 USD these days.

 This is a review submitted by Community Member littlequeue.